About This Chapter

 3. Emergency Quota Act of 1921: Definition & Overview

 This lesson reviews the passage and consequences of the Indian Civil Rights Act of 1968.
-This act guaranteed Native Americans equal protections under the Bill of Rights; however, it also created conflict between Native American sovereignty and United States rule of law.
+This act guaranteed Native American people equal protections under the Bill of Rights; however, it also created conflict between Native American sovereignty and United States rule of law.

 Earning College Credit